hongchaozhang/hongchaozhang.github.io/source/_posts/2015-12-19-propety-instance-variable-and-at-synthesize.md

     @synthesize will generate getter and setter methods for your property. @dynamic just tells the compiler that the getter and setter methods are implemented not by the class itself but somewhere else (like the superclass)

-* properties declared in a @protocol
+* **properties declared in a @protocol**

-    when conforming to a protocol, any property the protocol defines won't be automatically synthesized
+    when conforming to a protocol, any property the protocol defines won't be automatically synthesized.
+You need to synthesize the property manually. **And this is the only senario in which `@synthesize` should be used.**

+    There is another way: you can redeclare the property and the compiler will auto synthesize the property and generate the getter and setter methods for you.
+Of cause, the previous way is recommended.

 * properties declared in a category